| Part 1 Why did you begin to study art? What made you

 Amsterdam; only things that are useful and sometimes

+even still with their original packaging.
 I remember one shock I had when I was a little

 boy.
 It was in Morocco.
 I threw away a bottle